funalab/STSP/README.md

     The following command will run the training with the settings in the config file specified by `--conf_file`.

     ```sh
-    % python src/tools/train.py --conf_file confs/train_resnet.cfg
+    % python -W ignore src/tools/train.py --conf_file confs/train_resnet.cfg
     ```

     We prepared the following options for training in the config file.

     ```
     [Dataset]
     root_path                               : Specify directory path for dataset contained train, validation, and test.
     split_list_train                        : Specify the path of the split_list file for train.
     split_list_validation                   : Specify the path of the split_list file for validation.
     label_list                              : Specify the path of the label_list file.
     basename                                : Specify directory name for images
     crop_size                               : Specify the (x, y) pixel size to crop from the image.
     crop_range                              : Specify the pixel range to crop from the center of the image.
     convert_gray                            : If True, converts the input image to gray scale.

     [Model]
     model                                   : Specify model type {"resnet", "resnext50_32x4d", "wide_resnet50_2", "mobilenet_v3_large"}
     init_classifier                         : Specify the path to the checkpoint file if you want to resume the training.
     pretrained                              : If True, the weights of the train model are used as the initial weights.
     n_input_channels                        : Specify the number of input image channels.
     n_classes                               : Specify the number of classes of output.
     lossfun                                 : Specify the loss function.
     eval_metrics                            : Specify metrics for evaluation.

     [Runtime]
     save_dir                                : Specify output files directory where model and log file will be stored.
     batchsize                               : Specify minibatch size for training.
     val_batchsize                           : Specify minibatch size for validation.
     epoch                                   : Specify the number of sweeps over the dataset to train.
     optimizer                               : Specify optimizer {Adam, SGD}.
     lr                                      : Specify learning rate for optimizer.
     momentum                                : Specify momentum for optimizer.
     weight_decay                            : Specify weight decay used for the penalty of loss function.
     device                                  : Specify `cuda:[GPU ID]` (or `cpu`).
     seed                                    : Specify random seed.
     phase                                   : Specify the phase {"train", "test"}
     graph                                   : If True, the calculated graph used for training is drawn.
     ```

 3. Run model with the above-prepared dataset.

     Specify the path of `best_model.npz` in `results/` directory  generated by training in the option `init_classifier` of `confs/test_resnet.cfg`, and run the following command.
     ```sh
-    % python src/tools/test.py --conf_file confs/test_resnet.cfg
+    % python -W ignore src/tools/test.py --conf_file confs/test_resnet.cfg
     ```